HabitatFramework/UserGuide/interface/interface.rst

 	\newpage

+.. _incid_section:

 INCID Section
 -------------

-The ‘INCID’ box displays summary information for each INCID in the database, including area, perimeter, date created and date last modified as shown in the figure :ref:`figUIIS`.
+The ‘INCID’ section displays summary information for each INCID in the database, including area, perimeter, date created and date last modified as shown in the figure :ref:`figUIIS`.

 ..
 Note:: If the user is not configured, the ‘By’ fields will display their Windows login.
-For details on configuring users, see section 3.1.
+For details on configuring users see :ref:`lookup_tables`.

 .. _figUIIS: